 For example, something like a “we offer free returns within the first 30 days” can help clarify your return policy, and trust badges are a great way to boost confidence in your payment process.

-Now that you know the techniques, let's dig into some real-world examples of how eCommerce stores implement their popup cart abandonment tactics.
+Now that you know the techniques, let's dig into some real-world examples of how eCommerce stores implement their tactics to prevent cart abandonment using popups.
 For each example, we'll explain what makes it great.
 Then, after we show you the examples, we'll tell you how you can start creating your own shopping cart abandonment popups.

 SiteGround is a popular web host with a great exit-intent popup that appears as a shopper tries to leave the payment page: